NofisatAdegbenro/Nashville-Housing-Data-Cleaning-With-SQL/README.md

 ## Overview

-The goal of this project is to cleam the Nashville housing dataset to make it ready for analysis.
+The goal of this project is to clean the Nashville housing dataset to make it ready for analysis.

 ## Details